trailblazer/trailblazer.github.io/gems/cells/engine.md

 You can bundle cells into Rails engines and maximize a clean, component architecture by making your view models easily distributable and overridable.

+This pretty much works out-of-the-box, you write cells and push them into an engine.
+The only thing differing is that engine cells have to set their `view_paths` manually to point to the gem directory.

 ## View Paths

 Each engine cell has to set its `view_paths`.